 If you cannot afford the time to be on the Committee but would like to help, there are many other ways to make a contribution.
-Prior to Covid-19 restrictions, the FODS raised money by asking for donations to park in school and selling food to people who wished to watch the Air Days at the Imperial War Museum from outside the airfield.
+FODS have raised money by asking for donations to park in school and selling food to people who wished to watch the Air Days at the Imperial War Museum from outside the airfield.
 Volunteers ran the car park, the BBQ and the café and baked cakes and biscuits to sell.
 We hope that this will resume soon.